Arkady23/http.net-https.net/README.md

 3.0.0.
 January 2025.
 The appearance of the program has been changed from a console application to a form.
 The icon has been added to the tray.
 Now one socket buffer is used to read the request, and the same is used to write the response.
 The _Screen.STD_IO object has been added to VFP, which is used as standard input/output.
 The Return operator is now used only in API mode to return the HTTP status code.
 Double buffering is also used.
 In fact, one buffer is equal to half of the value specified by the parameters.
 Double buffering improves server performance.
 3.1.0.
 February 2025.
 Code optimization, added deletion of the client's session folder after performing a POST to a file.
 3.1.1.
 February 2025.
 Increasing the maximum number of threads and default databases used.
+3.2.0.
+March 2025.
+Added launch of vfp instance if user quit it.